nikolaospapagiannis/nebula-ai/apps/chrome-extension/README.md

 #### Manual Recording
 1. Join your meeting
-2. Click the Fireflies extension icon
+2. Click the Nebula AI extension icon
 3. Click "Start Recording"
 4. To stop, click the extension icon again and select "Stop Recording"